crazyuploader/rreading-glasses/README.md

 ```

 A `docker-compose.yml` file is included as a reference.
 It's highly recommended
-that you include a cookie for better performance.
+that you include a cookie for better performance, otherwise new author lookups
+will be throttled to 1 per minute.

+Resource requirements are minimal; a Raspberry Pi should suffice.
+Storage
+requirements will vary depending on the size of your library, but in most cases
+shouldn't exceed a few gigabytes for personal use.
+(The published image doesn't
+require any large data dumps and will gradually grow your database as it's
+queried over time.)

 ## Details

 The open-source portion of this project implements an API-compatible,
-coalescing read-through cache for consumption by the R— metadata client.
+coalescing read-through cache for consumption by the R—— metadata client.
 It is
 not a fork of any prior work.

 Importantly, it does _not_ currently include any logic to actually extract